pv-hernandez/conflict-juggler.nvim/README.md

 This project took inspiration from the VSCode extension [Conflict Squeezer](https://github.com/angelo-mollame/conflict-squeezer).

 Over the years working with Git, I've had to resolve many merge conflicts.
 When I used VSCode, the [Conflict Squeezer extension](https://marketplace.visualstudio.com/items?itemName=angelomollame.conflict-squeezer) saved me a lot of time on the more challenging merge conflicts.
 After moving on to Neovim, I started missing this functionality so much that I decided to rewrite it.
-One late night later and a bit less hair in my head, here it is!
+One late night later and a bit less hair on my head, here it is!

 ## Features